I have come to the conclusion that most executive education of any reputation and high fees, is based upon five pillars:

 In a book by Mikhail Bulgakov entitled ‘A Young Doctor’s Notebook’, the author recalls his experience when confronted with the reality in a small village hospital in Russia.
 He says: ‘ Forty eight days ago I qualified ‘with distinction’; but distinction is one thing and hernia is another’.

 To solve ‘the hernia’ in organisational management don’t look for Porter’s Five Forces.
-All MBA templates are impressive, the lexicon is appealing, the name of the school very prestigious, but an hernia is an hernia.
+All MBA templates are impressive, the lexicon is appealing, the name of the school very prestigious, but a hernia is a hernia.
 And you don’t have a clue about where to start.

-What you do, once you have run out of Five Forces and Disruptive Innovation Curves, will depend on how many people around you are used to deal with hernias.
+What you do, once you have run out of Five Forces and Disruptive Innovation Curves, will depend on how many people around you are used to dealing with hernias.

 For Bulgakov, young doctor, circa 1916, that was a challenge.
 For 2016 post business/management education, it remains the same.